VincentK1991/VincentK1991.github.io/about.md

 permalink: /about/
 ---

+I am currently a staff AI engineer (data scientist) at Accrete AI, where I serve as a team lead focused on architecting enterprise-scale agentic AI platforms.
+These platforms enable enterprise search, task augmentation, and decision automation through real-time multi-agent AI systems that seamlessly combine semantic search, external API calls, and database retrieval to solve complex business problems.

-I am a Data Scientist at Integral Ad Science, specializing in creating machine learning solutions to analyze social media content at scale.
-My work ensures that online advertisements appear in safe and appropriate contexts and effectively reach their intended audiences through advanced brand safety and contextual targeting techniques.
+Previously, I worked as a Data Scientist at Integral Ad Science, where I specialized in developing machine learning solutions for analyzing social media content at scale.
+My work focused on ensuring that online advertisements appear in safe and appropriate contexts while effectively reaching their intended audiences through advanced brand safety and contextual targeting techniques.

-I completed my PhD in molecular biophysics at the Rockefeller University.
-My PhD research utilizes machine learning approaches to do 3D reconstrucion of protein structures from cryo-electron microscopic images, as well as biochemical experiments to answer the how the structures we have explain the biological mechanistic working of the proteins.
-In particular I am interested in proteins that work as molecular machinery controlling import/export of molecules in or out of the cells.
+I completed my PhD in molecular biophysics at the Rockefeller University, where my research utilized machine learning approaches for 3D reconstruction of protein structures from cryo-electron microscopic images.
+I also conducted biochemical experiments to understand how these structures explain the biological mechanisms underlying protein function.
+My particular interest focused on proteins that function as molecular machinery controlling the import and export of molecules into and out of cells.

 ### More Information